klynne23/liri-node-app/README.md

 -- if no song is provided the data for "head above water" by avril lavigne will be displayed

-**concert-this**: this command will send a request to the bands in town api and display the:
+**concert-this**: once selected the user will be prompted to enter in a search term. this command will then send a request to the bands in town api and display the:
 * Lineup
 * Venue Name
 * Venue Location